MicrosoftDocs/windows-ai-docs/docs/apis/phi-silica.md

 # Get started with Phi Silica in the Windows App SDK

+> Provide feedback on these APIs and their functionality by creating a new [Issue](https://github.com/microsoft/WindowsAppSDK/issues/new?template=Blank+issue) on the Windows App SDK GitHub site.
+Make sure Phi Silica is mentioned in the title!

 Phi Silica is a local language model that you will be able to integrate into your Windows apps using the [Windows App SDK](/windows/apps/windows-app-sdk/).

 As Microsoft's most powerful NPU-tuned local language model, Phi Silica is optimized for efficiency and performance on Windows Copilot+ PCs devices while still offering many of the capabilities found in Large Language Models (LLMs).